overviewer/Minecraft-Overviewer/README.rst

 I develop and test this on Linux, but need help testing it on Windows and Mac.
 If something doesn't work, let me know.

+RedHat/Fedora, Debian/Ubuntu, and OS X users with MacPorts installed can use the provided get-deps.sh script to install the Python dependencies automatically.

 Using the Overviewer
 ====================